AoLab/ansible-playbooks/README.md

 route 172.23.0.0 255.255.0.0
 ```

+By this command, only your CEIT traffic will redirect over OpenVPN.
 OpenVPN configuration is available under `openvpn` folder for user `parham`.
 This configuration
 needs a key (hint: _somewhere is the best_).